 Ms P Bowler, Community Governor, is the Data Protection Officer for Viewley Hill Academy.
-Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
+Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the UK-GDPR.
 The Data Protection Officer can be contacted via school on 01642 591 053.

 - What types of information do we collect and process?

 - personal identifiers and contacts (such as name, national insurance number, unique pupil number, contact details and address)

 - characteristics (such as ethnicity, language, and free school meal eligibility)